JeremyJeanson/prismjs-vs/readme.md

 # Introduction

 This project include themes for [Prism JS](https://prismjs.com/).
-Those theme are based on the Visual Studio 2019 colors.
+These themes are based on the Visual Studio 2019 colors.

 At this time, 2 themes are available :
 - Visual Studio Light (prismjs-vs-light)